vimcki/design-principles/Open Closed Principle.md

 The OCP encourages developers to create code that is easy to maintain and update over time.
 By following this principle, you will make your code more [ready for change](https://github.com/vimcki/design-principles/blob/master/Ready%20for%20Change.md) and [reusable](https://github.com/vimcki/design-principles/blob/master/Reusability.md).

-[Dependency Inversion Principle](https://github.com/vimcki/design-principles/blob/master/Dependency%20Inversion%20Principle.md) describes a way to achive OCP.
+[Dependency Inversion Principle](https://github.com/vimcki/design-principles/blob/master/Dependency%20Inversion%20Principle.md) describes a way to achieve OCP.

 ## How to spot violation